arve0/consultant-task-0001/README.md

 # Transformer

 ## Notes to reviewer
-I'm aware the solution have som flaws and that the project does not build due to the coverage check.
+I'm aware the solution have some flaws and that the project does not build due to the coverage check.
 Gherkin, Cucumber and Picocli was new to me, so I started experimenting first.
 Found the other checks after making the cucumber specification work.